ncarlier/nunux-keeper/README.md

 * [Docker](http://www.docker.io/)

-or a cool docker hosting service.
+Or a cool docker hosting service.

 ### Start the Keeper